 Potential of the Developing World

+Skills develop progressively over an individual’s life in stages, each building from the previous one, initiating from early childhood development to basic education to tertiary education and on-the-job training as well as from new learning interventions.
+Skills development is a lifelong process of acquiring diversified abilities and competencies.
+It is seen that social and emotional skills are also important for an individual’s success, particularly when individuals pursue goals, work with others and manage emotions in evolving work environments.
 Low learning outcomes across the education system in developing countries underwrite failure to fully realize the potential of human capital of these economies.
 The World Development Report 2018 estimates that 125 million children globally are not acquiring the necessary numeracy and literacy skills even after spending at least 4 years in school.
+Poor basics lead to learning disability later for 259 million youths in developing nations.
 As a result, more than half of the 4.6 billion working-age people in the world lack critical foundational skills needed to acquire higher order cognitive and job-specific skills.
 The skill gaps are amplified in the developing countries, especially among youth between the age of 15 to 24 years.
-Estimated numbers show that as many as 120 million youth in South Asia, 92 million in East Asia and Pacific while 47 million in Latin America and the Caribbean lacked such foundational skills.
+Estimated numbers show that as many as 120 million youth in South Asia, 92 million in East Asia and Pacific while 47 million in Lat-in America and the Caribbean lacked such foundational skills.

-than ever for developing countries.
+The need to focus on skills training for human capital is critical more than ever for developing countries.
 Improvements in healthcare and falling fertility rates led to a rise in the working age population in the developing world.
 However, this bulge in youthful population is very transitional as the population growth rate is on a downward trend.
-Thus, in order to cash in on a potential demographic dividend, it has become extremely important for the developing world to skill-up the workforce.
-The demand for workers in high-skilled occupations are also increasing in developing countries, depending on the level of technological penetration in these economies.
-The technological advancements have made the skills requirement unpredictable, as a result, workers with a higher adaptive skills are being valued more and more.
+Thus, to cash in on a potential demographic dividend, it has become extremely important for the developing world to skill-up the workforce.
+The techno-logical advancements have made the skills requirement unpredictable, as a result, workers with a higher adaptive skill are being valued more and more.
 Cognitive and analytical skills are increasingly dominating the skills requirement for the job landscape globally.

-Appropriate Tertiary education and training are integral part of the education system for producing a globally competitive workforce and developing a knowledge economy.
+Appropriate Tertiary 1 education and training are integral part of the education system for producing a globally competitive workforce and developing a knowledge economy.
 Appropriate and quality tertiary education and skills training are critical for preparing the workforce with relevant skills and expertise needed to meet the changing technology and skills demands of the economy as well as creating and disseminating new knowledge through research and innovation.
 However, the institutions for tertiary education and vocational training in the developing world still have a long way to go in responding to the economic changes and meeting the required quality standards both in the domestic and overseas labor markets.

 Knowledge sharing based on the latest research and best practices in skills development will be critical in steering and preparing the developing world for the fourth industrial revolution.
 The International Skills Conference, titled, “Skills for the 21st Century: Unlocking the Skills Potential of the Developing World” aims to create the stepping stone of a platform for policymakers, practitioners and other stakeholders to share their knowledge and experiences on the global and regional best practices in skills development and contributing to a strategic plan on human capital development in Bangladesh and other developing countries.